kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 The full changelog is available [here](https://wpspectra.com/whats-new/).

 == Upgrade Notice ==

+= 3.0.0-beta.1 =
+This is a beta release.
+Please backup your website before updating.
+We recommend testing on a staging site first and not using this version on a live production website.

 = 2.18.2 =
 The Google Fonts library in Spectra has been updated in this version.
 Please check your font selections to replace any deprecated fonts and explore the new additions.